At-Home Genetic Tests

 Genes are made up of four letters (G, A, T, C), in thousands of combinations.
 A diagnostic laboratory with a medical reason for doing genetic testing for a patient will usually look carefully at the entire sequence of letters in a gene (or genes) of interest, checking to see if anything has been added, is missing, or appears in a different order than what is expected or typically seen.
 This is the analytical portion of the test.

 Advances in technology have made this portion of the test faster and cheaper, but depending on the type of change (or “variant”) and the location of that change, different testing strategies may need to be used to capture all of the changes that may have medical significance.
-Even among what are generally considered medical-grade, diagnostic testing laboratories, different strategies may be used to identify genetic changes, and some labs maybe more invested in trying to capture all of these potential c than others.
+Even among what are generally considered medical-grade, diagnostic testing laboratories, different strategies may be used to identify genetic changes, and some labs may be more invested in trying to capture all of these potential changes than others.

-diseases often affect one or more persons in a family.
-In some cases, heart conditions may be influenced by a number of different genetics changes, that interact and with at-home genetic testing, a laboratory is often only looking at certain regions of certain genes.
+With at-home genetic testing, a laboratory is often only looking at certain regions of certain genes.
 It’s like a snapshot of a few locations of interest rather than a thorough look at one or more genes.

 For example, there are more than 2000 genetic variants in the genes, BRCA1 and BRCA2, that are known to impact the function of the genes and contribute to an increased risk for breast and ovarian cancer.
 23andMe only tests for three of these genetic variants.
 These three BRCA variants are carried by approximately 1 in 40 individuals of Ashkenazi Jewish ancestry.
 If you have Ashkenazi Jewish ancestry, this test may be valuable for you.
 But 23andme does not look for or report out any of the other 1000s of changes in the BRCA genes.
 If you do Not have Ashkenazi Jewish ancestry, a negative 23andme for BRCA doesn’t tell you much!